ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 Before the master pool is loaded onto the sequencer, a final verification step is required.
 This is the critical juncture for identifying technical failures before committing to the cost of a sequencing run.

 An automated electrophoresis run (e.g., TapeStation) of the final master pool should exhibit a distribution reflecting the weighted average of the constituent libraries.
-If a clear peak of adapter dimers are found in the pool, a new SPRI purification step might be required.
+If a clear peak of adapter dimers is found in the pool, a new SPRI purification step might be required.

-**Note:** If the overall concentration of the pool is significantly lower than the mathematical expectation, it suggests the DNA is sticking to the tube walls (often due to using a low-cation buffer or water instead of Tris-HCl).
+**Note:** If the overall concentration of the pool is significantly lower than the mathematical expectation, this suggests that the DNA is sticking to the tube walls (often due to using a low-cation buffer or water instead of Tris-HCl).